 About the Resilience SurveyCity of Greater Dandenong’s Resilience Project utilises a survey (administered by Resilient Youth Australia) to measure the resilience of children and young people from Grade 3 to Year 12.

 The Resilience Survey is based on three scientifically validated, reliable and internationally accepted measures:

 - Children’s Hope Scale

 These indicators are the qualities, opportunities and conditions that characterise high levels of resilience.
 They act as assets or protective factors in a young person’s life.

-The first round of the resilience survey was conducted in 2015, and captured over 5000 responses across Grade 3 to Year 12.
+The third round of the resilience survey was conducted in 2019, and captured over 4600 responses across Grade 3 to Year 12.

 A summary of the results for each age group is provided below.

 A summary of the changes observed across the three survey rounds (2015, 2017 and 2019) can be found below.